 You can enter discount codes and calculate shipping on the checkout page

 Check it out 👇

 Notify me when this product is available: Add me to the store mailing list

-Includes all varieties listed plus some others in a ratio of 40% small to 60% large.
+Includes varieties listed plus some others in a ratio of 40% small to 60% large.
 In Native American culture gourds were grown for eating and utensils.
 When cured, they were made into dippers, bowls, even baby rattles.
 Plants are extremely vigorous, covering a lot of ground--some of our vines even took to the trees.
-In general, these gourds require a long, warm growing season, ranging from 95 to 120 days to maturity.
-Gourds are ready for harvest when the stems dry and turn brown.
-Harvest before a frost.
-See individual gourd descriptions for drying instructions.

-Cucurbita Gourds- Harvest mature gourds before cold weather.
-Frost or freezing conditions causes’ injury to skins.
+Cucurbita Gourds: Harvest mature gourds before cold weather.
+Color deepens and skin is hard.
+Frost or freezing conditions causes injury to skins.
 Keep in a cool, dark, dry place for curing.

-Lagenaria Gourds- Harvest in the fall after light frosts, when leaves die but before heavy frost arrives.
-Require a long drying period; 3-6 months with good ventilation and the gourds should not be touching each other.
+Lagenaria Gourds: Harvest in the fall after a few frosts.
+Leaves and stems should be brown and dried and skin color faded.
+Require a long drying period; 3-6 months in a dry area with good ventilation.
+The gourds should not be touching each other.
 Check often for soft or rotten ones, discard them and if mold forms, wipe it off.
 When the seeds rattle inside and feel light they are dried.

 Tips: Heavy feeders, requiring high nitrogen.
 Plant into fertile soil or amend with compost or manure.
 Heavy water needs, mulch and supply adequate water, at least 1” per week for optimum growth.
 Vines can grow 15 feet or more.
 Grow on a trellis for more uniform, straight gourds and for more garden space.